chipperdrew/talkEdu/README.rst

 TODO:
 =============
 #) Refactor!!!!!
 Uncluster the post app by making new app, likely with user models/forms/views?
-#) Create change/reset password with django-registration
 #) Begin drawing/creating voting system
 #) 20 posts/page?
 #) Allow for comments on POST pages (using django-comments)
 #) Implement "search" feature
 #) Add dropdown to sort posts by various categories (need voting system)
+#) Create a more personalized user page?
 #) Set up email with SMTP server
 #) TOFIX? - By default, user authorization is cAsE sEnSiTiVe (however user creation is not)
 #) TOFIX? - Same as above, but with /user/chiPPeRdrew/ link